The Musician You Become When No One Is Grading You Anymore

 When Curiosity Takes Over

-One of my favourite things about teaching adult learners is that curiosity becomes the primary engine of progress.
+One of my favourite things about teaching adults is that curiosity becomes the primary engine of progress.
 No one is memorising scales for a theoretical exam or rushing through études to please a teacher.
 Instead, real questions arise:

 This is the kind of questioning that creates musicians – not just people trying to survive Kreutzer.